General conditions for universality of Quantum Hamiltonians: Discussion

+Finally, the relationship between complexity and universality is interesting from a fundamental physics standpoint.
+It was already clear that universality implied complexity - since universal models must be able to simulate \emph{all} quantum many body physics.
+However the reverse direction was not obvious.
+Our results show that if the problem of deciding whether a Hamiltonian in $\mathcal{M}$ has a low energy ground state is hard for a quantum computer, then $\mathcal{M}$ must be rich enough to capture all quantum many body physics.

-The remainder of the paper is set out as follows.
-In \cref{sec:preliminaries} we cover some necessary background on universal Hamiltonians and complexity theory.
-The notion of a faithful reduction is outlined in detail in \cref{sec:faithfulness}.
-Our main theorem is proved in \cref{general-condition}.
-Finally, a discussion of our results can be found in \cref{sec:discussion}.
+The remainder of the paper contains the technical proofs of our main results.
+In \cref{sec:preliminaries} we cover some necessary technical background on universal Hamiltonians and complexity theory.
+The notion of a faithful reduction is outlined in detail in \cref{sec:faithfulness}; in this section we also present a family of Hamiltonians which we demonstrate is \QMA-complete under faithful reductions.
+Finally our main theorem is proved in \cref{general-condition}.